fxckgfw/shadowsocks-wiki/Ports and Clients.md

-Feel free to add to this list.
+Please open an issue to add to this list.

 #### Windows